scionproto-contrib/http-proxy/docs/source/forward-proxy.rst

 The primary option for connecting to the SCION HTTP Forward Proxy is over HTTPS.
 Most browsers or HTTPS clients will not trust the self-signed certificate used by the SCION HTTP Forward Proxy by default.
 To avoid certificate warnings, the user must either:

-  - Import the root certificate use into the browser trust store.
-If the user has followed the installation examples in the `examples <https://github.com/scionproto-contrib/caddy-scion/tree/main/_examples>`__ folder, the root certificate can be found in the ``/usr/share/scion/caddy-scion`` directory.
+  - Import the root certificate used into the browser trust store.
+    If the user has followed the installation examples in the `examples <https://github.com/scionproto-contrib/caddy-scion/tree/main/_examples>`__ folder, the root certificate can be found in the ``/usr/share/scion/caddy-scion/pki/authorities/local/root.crt`` directory.

+    For Linux and Windows, you can import the root certificate into the system trust store.
+The chromium-based browsers require the root certificate to be imported into the browser trust store as well.

+    - Go to `chrome://certificate-manager/` -> "Installed by you" -> "Import" -> select the `root.crt` retrieved previously.

-    For MacOS, the root certificate can be found in the ``/usr/local/scion/caddy-scion`` directory.
-Please, use the Keychain Access application to import the root certificate.
+    For MacOS, use the Keychain Access application to import the root certificate.
   - Disable certificate verification in the browser or client, e.g.:
     - Run chrome with, ``chrome --ignore-certificate-errors``
     - Use the ``--proxy-insecure`` flag with curl, e.g.: